mouhamaddev/django-async-framework/README.md

 # Welcome to Django Async Framework

 Welcome to the lightweight, fully asynchronous class-based view framework built on top of Django.

 <br>

-DAF is a minimalistic framework designed to bring true async support to Django’s class-based views.
-It enforces the use of `async def` HTTP method handlers, enabling developers to write modern, non-blocking web APIs and services using Django.
+Django Async Framework is a lightweight library that adds true asynchronous support to Django’s class-based views, allowing developers to build non-blocking web APIs and services.

 ## So..
-Why DAF?
+Why Async Framework?

 Django is powerful, but its async support is incomplete.
-Some parts are async-friendly, while others are still blocking (`ORM`, `serializers`, `middleware`).
-Django Async Framework aims to solve this by providing a fully async-first development experience, similar to how Django REST Framework (DRF) standardized API development.
+Some parts are async-friendly, while others are still blocking (ORM, serializers, middleware).
+Django Async Framework aims to solve this by providing a fully async-first development experience, similar to how Django REST Framework standardized API development.

 ## Setup and Installation

-Getting started with DAF is quick and easy:
+Getting started with Async Framework is quick and easy:

 1. Install the package via pip: